stormpath/stormpath-framework-spec/email-verification.md

  * Attempt to verify the `sptoken`, using the SDK, then:

+  * If the token is valid and `autoLogin` is enabled, follow the standard [post login logic](login.md#-post-response-handling) (like setting cookies, and responding with the account object)

-  * If the token is valid, respond with `200 OK` and an empty body
+  * If the token is valid and `autoLogin` is disabled, respond with `200 OK` and an empty body

   * If validation fails, respond with the JSON error from the API, according to the [Error Handling][] specification.